Director – IUCN European Regional Office

 This position requires an accomplished, credible and reliable senior leader with strong experience and a good understanding of environmental policy issues in the regional context.
 Fully supported by a range of local, regional and global experts, the Regional Director, is accountable for financial, people and administrative resources and ensures the financial viability of IUCN programme in line with IUCN policies and procedures.
 The Regional Director, ensures that all organisational activities are consistently performed under the principles of equity, fairness, inclusiveness and respect for the diversity of people.

-The principal focus of the IUCN Office in Brussels is:
+The principal focus of the IUCN Regional Office for Europe:

 a.
 Working with European IUCN Members to inform and shape European decision-making

 b.
 Support fundraising efforts at the EU level

 c.
 In coordination with IUCN Members and Commissions implement IUCN Programme in the region

 d.
 Influence EU-policy to conserve the integrity and diversity of nature and to ensure that any use of natural resources is equitable and ecologically sustainable.

 e.
 Support IUCN’s offices in Europe, including ECARO in Belgrade (Serbia), the Mediterranean Centre in Malaga (Spain) and Brussels (Belgium) offices.

 The Director of the IUCN European Regional Office represents the IUCN Secretariat and provides leadership and guidance for all activities undertaken by the Secretariat within the EU context in Brussels and the European Region .